 The Best Places to Eat in Valencia… Yuuum

-If you are like me and food is super important for you when travelling, I got you!
+If you are like me and food is super important for you when traveling, I got you!
 If you are already a fan of Spanish food, then you will be completely mindblown in Valencia:

 Voltereta, Bienvenido a Bali

 Now this ladies and gentlemen, is where you go to get your Instagram photos taken.
 It is an absolutely gorgeous place which is decorated in a bohemian style.
 Their menu consists of many different small dishes, mostly “trendy” plates.
-Here, you will find e.g. different bowls, tacos and ceviche.
+Here, you will find e.g. different bowls, tacos, and ceviche.

 Make sure to make a reservation in advance!
-We were told that its quite hard to get a table there!
+We were told that it’s quite hard to get a table there!